 Second, if you think you should be craving sex spontaneously several times per week, you might be thinking about this the wrong way.
 “Many women in a longer-term relationship have an expectation that they should have a lot of spontaneous desire,” Kingsberg says, when it often doesn’t work that way.
 After years of being in a relationship, you simply may not feel that lust or urgency for sex that you felt when you first met your partner.
 This is totally common, and it doesn’t mean you’re broken or your relationship is bad.
 “We do know there are health benefits to being sexual, and sometimes that lack of initial drive should not be the stopgap,” Kingsberg says.
 “That’s very validating for many women who, particularly in longer relationships, are wondering why there isn’t spontaneous interest.”
 Instead, focus on triggering your responsive desire, which kicks into high gear after you start getting sexual.
 (Think of it like exercise, which doesn’t really sound like a great idea until you’re actually doing it.)

 - You’re actually dealing with a medical loss of libido.
 Hypoactive sexual desire disorder (HSDD) is a condition that causes a severe decrease or complete loss of sexual desire.
 It can happen gradually over a long period of time or come on quickly, and it’s caused by anything from depression to severe stress to hormonal shifts.
+Medications are also important to look at in terms of affecting libido.
 If sex is truly not pleasing for you, or if it causes you pain or physical discomfort in any way, there may be a medical issue going on your doctor can help you address.
 Kingsberg explains that in these instances, it’s not a lack of energy so much as a lack of physical arousal that’s causing an issue.
 “They might have interest or energy for doing many other things, but not being sexual,” she says.
 “That may not be related to their partner; it may just be their loss of drive for sexual activity.
 Those women miss that, and they want to want.
 They would like that energy and that interest back.”

 Dial Up Your Desire